ellenvoegtli/simcity/README.md

 ## WORK DONE

 #### Ellen :
-  + Responsible for the Market (and the integration/functionality of my own restaurant, EllenRestaurant)
+  + Primarily responsible for the Market
     + Market is integrated with each restaurant.
-All market roles have been unit tested (although I need to run more tests on EmployeeRole.
-There were specific issues with getting its other test scenarios to run)
+All market roles have been unit tested (Employee tests encountered issues that wouldn't let me test the role properly, but the agent functions as it should)
-  + Market has scenarios for handling verification issues (of the amount a customer or business got charged, or the change they received), which have been tested in the unit tests
+    + Market has scenarios for handling verification issues (of the amount a customer or business got charged, or the change they received), which have been addressed in the unit tests
+  + Also responsible for:
+    + Market gui;
+    + Updates to my own restaurant (verification that all employees are present and the market is open, & integration with the market host/delivery man)
-  + Also responsible for: Market gui, setting up all Trace/AlertLog files (with given CP code) and CityGui trace panels, although not necessarily adding tags; setting up most of the CityGui Create/Control panel display and functionality
+    + Setting up Trace/AlertLog system (with given CP code) and created CityGui trace panels layout;
+    + Setting up the CityGui Create panel and CityGui Control panel displays and functionalities;
+    + Creating and setting up the Contact List.

 #### Ena :
 + Responsible for the housing and apartment set up within the city.
 Created  OccupantRole and LandLord Role to handle situations for people either renting or owning homes.